koide3/small_gicp/README.md

 **small_gicp** is a header-only C++ library that offers efficient and parallelized algorithms for fine point cloud registration (ICP, Point-to-Plane ICP, GICP, VGICP, etc.).
 It is a refined and optimized version of its predecessor, [fast_gicp](https://github.com/SMRT-AIST/fast_gicp), re-written from scratch with the following features.

 - **Highly Optimized** : The implementation of the core registration algorithm is further optimized from that in fast_gicp.
-It enables up to **2x speed gain** compared to fast_gicp.
+It enables up to **2x speed gain**.
-- **All parallerized** : small_gicp offers parallelized implementations of several preprocessing algorithms to make the entire registration process parallelized (Downsampling, KdTree construction, Normal/covariance estimation).
+- **All parallerized** : small_gicp offers parallel implementations of several preprocessing algorithms to make the entire registration process parallelized (Downsampling, KdTree construction, Normal/covariance estimation).
 As a parallelism backend, either (or both) [OpenMP](https://www.openmp.org/) and [Intel TBB](https://github.com/oneapi-src/oneTBB) can be used.
 - **Minimum dependency** : Only [Eigen](https://eigen.tuxfamily.org/) (and bundled [nanoflann](https://github.com/jlblancoc/nanoflann) and [Sophus](https://github.com/strasdat/Sophus)) are required at a minimum.
-Optionally, it provides the [PCL](https://pointclouds.org/) registration interface so that it can be used as a drop-in replacement in many systems.
+Optionally, it provides the [PCL](https://pointclouds.org/) registration interface so that it can be used as a drop-in replacement.
 - **Customizable** : small_gicp allows feeding any custom point cloud class to the registration algorithm via traits.
 Furthermore, the template-based implementation enables customizing the registration process with your original correspondence estimator and registration factors.
-- **Python bindings** : The isolation from PCL makes small_gicp's python bindings more portable and connectable to other libraries (e.g., Open3D) without problems.
+- **Python bindings** : The isolation from PCL makes small_gicp's python bindings more portable and usable with other libraries (e.g., Open3D) without problems.

 Note that GPU-based implementations are NOT included in this package.